No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 </br>

 **Recursive Kan Extension as Universal Product of Conceptual Shiftings**</br>
-Conceptually, Recursive Kan Extension can be understood as constructing a universal product of sequential conceptual shiftings (σ operators) across Z-frames:
+Conceptually, Recursive Kan Extension can be understood as constructing an iterated colimit of sequential conceptual shiftings (σ operators) across Z-frames:

 **Conceptual Ladder Structure:**</br>
 ```